tyataessence/tyataessence.github.io/_posts/technical/2025-09-22-indexing-faster-database-search.md

 **Relational Database:** MySQL, PostgreSQL, SQLite, SQL Server, Oracle

 - Columns are indexed (B-Tree or Hash) to quickly locate rows.
+- Idea behind Binary Tree is that data is splitted into 2 parts i.e. left child and right child in tree.
 - Perfect for structured tables with clearly defined columns.

 ![DB Index]({{ '/assets/images/db_index.jpg' | relative_url }})